ZakArmstrong99/kickstarter-analysis/README.md

 My analysis began by creating a pivot table with the total amount of successful, failed, and canceled outcomes of kickstarter campaigns in relation to the dates they were launched.
-Using pivot table filters, I was able to filter this data by the parent catergory of theater.
+Using pivot table filters, I was able to filter this data by the parent category of theater.
 The filtered data was then used to make a pivot chart titled Theater Outcomes Based on Launch Date.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/107213807/173424554-882981d9-d1d0-4959-bcbe-871fa6cbb31e.png)